Sha7hid/Udata/README.md

 # Udata
-A react which fetches user data on click.
+A react app which fetches user data on click which shows loading while fetching data.